Do you have a Bible study process? Natalie Eastman will help you study any issue for yourself.

-I met Natalie Eastman over a decade ago when we spent two weeks in class together each summer for three years in our DMin cohort at Gordon-Conwell Seminary.
+I met Natalie over a decade ago in my DMin cohort.
+Each summer for three years we spent two weeks in class together at Gordon-Conwell Seminary.
 It is a great delight to introduce you to her and her book Women, Leadership and the Bible: How Do I Know What to Believe?: A Practical Guide to Biblical Interpretation.

 Natalie recently answered some questions about her book.

-Despite my roles at church, despite my extensive ministry experience and in-the-field ministry-related training, and despite the fact that I was on staff full-time, I did not know.
+Despite my extensive ministry experience and ministry-related training, and my full-time staff position, I did not know.

 More importantly, I did not know how to know.
-As with many other positions for women in churches across North America, in my six-page job description, there was no mention of an expectation that I should have any form of formal theological education or training.
-Nor was there any suggestion that, if I did not already have that background, I should pursue it once on staff, in order to effectively and accurately teach the Bible to the young people in our ministry.
+Like those of many other women, my six-page job description had no expectation for formal theological education or training.
+Neither was there any suggestion that I should pursue it to effectively teach the Bible to our young people.

-The result was that the best I could do was offer them a flat reading of certain passages of which I was mildly aware and which I did not truly understand, our denomination’s position, and perhaps the latest book, sermon, or other resource I had read on the issue (or skimmed—or at least someone I knew had read it and told me about it), and my feelings about it.
+I could share our denomination’s position and perhaps the latest book, sermon, or other resource I had read on the issue.
+(Actually I may have skimmed it—or at least someone I knew had read it and told me about it).
+Often I shared feelings about it.

 At best, I was offering them regurgitated information; at worst, misinformation.
-Even though I meant well, I had no idea how to interpret Scripture to find answers for them or myself with any sense of credibility, defensiblity, or integrity.
-And I had even less idea how to filter through the many voices “out there” in Christendom that conflicted – emphatically and sometimes rudely – on their interpretations and opinions, all claiming to be biblically correct and spiritually discerned.
+I meant well but had no idea how to interpret Scripture to find answers with any credibility, defensiblity, or integrity.
+And I had even less idea how to filter through the many voices “out there” in Christendom.
+Those voices conflicted on their interpretations and opinions, all claiming to be biblically correct and spiritually discerned.

 Q: What’s the purpose of your book, Women, Leadership, and the Bible: How Do I Know What to Believe?